wp-plugins/radio-station/readme.txt

 * Fixed a scheduling bug in the upcoming shows widget
 * By popular request, switched the order of artist and song in the now playing widget

+= 1.3.8 =
+* Changes to fix the incorrect list of available shows on the Add Playlist page
+* Removing Add Show links from admin menu for DJs, since they don't have permission to use them anyway.

 == Upgrade Notice ==

 = 1.0 =